The network continues to grow...

 sculpture network successfully started a new discussion series; The sculpture network Lab – the space for new ideas sheds light on the social-political relevance of architecture, art and design and is lively, courageous and innovative.

 Exploring Sculpture and Architecture 1: The metal sculpture Present Continuous and the Museum for Egyptian Art in Munich

 NordArt celebrates its 20th anniversary with works by 200 selected artists from around the world: It is a worthwhile destination.
 More than 3000 artists from 105 countries applied to participate this year, seven sculpture network members succeeded in being a part of one of the biggest contemporary art exhibitions in Europe.

 The London Mastaba

 Christo’s first public art in the UK will float in the Serpentine Lake until September

 Giuseppe Penone: A Tree in the Wood

-This summer, Yorkshire Sculpture Park presents an extensive new exhibition by Giuseppe Penone that draws works from five decades of his career, from the late 1960’s to the present day.
+Last chance to see Yorkshire Sculpture Park's extensive new exhibition by Giuseppe Penone that draws works from five decades of his career, from the late 1960’s to the present day.

 HIGHLIGHTS in Munich